mdc-suite/mdc.github.io/_miscellaneous/01-yoctofpga.md

 ---
 This tutorial is a step-by-step guide to create a custom Yocto-linux distribution for the **Xilinx UltraScale+ ZCU102**.
 The tutorial has been tested ONLY on the ZCU102, but it should be working for the other Xilinx heterogeneous boards, with CPU and FPGA.

+The result of this tutorial can be downloaded here: <a href="downloads/linux-yocto-zcu102_rel-v2021.1.tar.gz" class="btn btn--info" style="display: inline-block;">Download Yocto ZCU102</a>

+**Last update the 14/01/2022 - Tutorial created by R. Meloni**

+## Contact us
-If you encounter errors not present in the **[Troubleshooting](#troubleshooting)** section of this page, please open an [issue](https://github.com/mdc-suite/mdc-suite.github.io/issues) on GitHub, or send me an e-mail:
+If you encounter errors not present in the **[Troubleshooting](#troubleshooting)** section of this page, please open an [issue](https://github.com/mdc-suite/mdc-suite.github.io/issues) on GitHub, or an e-mail to:

     Raffaele Meloni - raffaele.meloni99@gmail.com
+    Daniel Madroñal - dmadronalquin@uniss.it

 ## System Requirements